Jawad-Hayder/laravelforktest/readme.md

 ----
 <a name="feature9"></a>
 ## Advanced alternatives
-If you are interested in advanced starter sites where you can get 70+ admin pages, 20+ frontend pages with color schemes and a CRUD generator then visit below links that may help you
+If you are interested in advanced starter sites where you can get 70+ admin pages, 20+ frontend pages with color schemes and a CRUD generator then visit below links

 [Josh](http://goo.gl/Mnhunr)